andrepferreira/NUC4i5-Hackintosh/README.md

 # NUC4i5-Hackintosh
-EFI folders for the NUC4i5 hackintosh build
+EFI folder for the NUC4i5 hackintosh build.
+Installed for Mojave 10.14.0 Vanilla